Recently this desperate message with a subject line Dishwasher Disaster! washed up in my inbox.

 Within only a few hours, I heard back!

 Dear Mary: The Borax did the trick!
 Thanks for your help.

 That got me thinking about all the ways I use Borax to clean and fix problems around the house.

 What is borax?

 Borax’s chemical name is sodium tetraborate.
 Sodium tetraborate is a salt compound from boric acid, but it is not an acid.
-It is a salt that is found naturally in evaporation lakes.
-It is mined mostly Turkey and the U.S., with the most commercially important deposits found in Boron, California.
+It is a salt that is found naturally in evaporation lakes with the most commercially important deposits found in Boron, Calif.

 Powdered borax is white, consisting of soft colorless crystals that dissolve in water.
 Borax is an ingredient in many detergents, cosmetics, and enamel glazes.
 20 Mule Team Borax is a trademark, named for the method by which borax was originally hauled out of the California and Nevada deserts.
 Borax is readily in supermarkets in the laundry or cleaning aisles and online under a number of different brands including generically.

 Borax is alkaline and has a pH of about 9, which is the same as baking soda.

 All the studies on borax that refer to cancer or fertility are based on rats who consume or ingest an incredibly large amount of borax for an extended period of time.
 You should never EAT borax!
 And let me be clear that none of those studies impact in any way how borax is used to clean.

 This official document gives borax an overall health safety rating of “1” which is the same as baking soda and salt.